eireninja/webhook-api-worker/README.md

 {
-  "authToken": string,      // Authentication token "symbol": string,         // Trading pair (e.g., "BTC-USDT" or "BTC-USD-SWAP") "type": string,           // "spot" or "perpetual" "marginMode": string,     // "cross" or "isolated" "side": string,           // Required for opening positions: "buy" or "sell" "qty": string,            // Required for opening positions: amount or percentage (e.g., "0.1" or "50%") "closePosition": bool     // Optional: set to true to close position (perpetual only) }
+  "authToken": string,      // Authentication token "symbol": string,         // Trading pair (e.g., "BTC-USDT" or "BTC-USD-SWAP") "type": string,           // "spot", "margin", or "perpetual" "marginMode": string,     // "cross" or "isolated" "side": string,           // Required for opening positions: "buy" or "sell" "qty": string,            // Required for opening positions: amount or percentage (e.g., "0.1" or "50%") "leverage": number,       // Optional: leverage for margin and perpetual trades "closePosition": bool     // Optional: set to true to close position (perpetual only) }
 ```